RattleyCooper/selenext/README.md

 _There is an [`Example.py`](https://github.com/Wykleph/Slack/blob/master/Example.py) file that shows what the master controller of an application looks like when utilizing the `Slack` framework.  `Example.py` can be used as a template.
 There is also a [`ThreadedExample.py`](https://github.com/Wykleph/Slack/blob/master/ThreadedExample.py) file that shows how to create a multithreaded automations.
+Threaded automations allow multiple browsers to work on jobs at the same time, so your automations can get work done quicker!
 [SiteAutomations](https://github.com/Wykleph/Slack/tree/master/SiteAutomations/Examples) are like controllers that control how to interact with each web site.
-The SiteAutomations do most of the heavy lifting._
+The SiteAutomations do most of the heavy lifting, so check out the examples._

 ## [.env](https://github.com/Wykleph/Slack/blob/master/.env) File